robertfmurdock/robertfmurdock.github.io/_posts/2022-01-13-TheIncredibleImmutable.md

 Also, the server and host of my static assets needed to have CORS configured correctly.
 Not super complicated?
 But can be a source of frustration if you run into it unexpectedly.
 Better writers than I have addressed that topic in great detail though, so I'll leave you to fend for yourself on that one.

-## Is it all its cracked up to be?
+## Is it all it's cracked up to be?

 Well, at time of writing, I decided I wanted a new environment yesterday - a sandbox environment, so I could test the latest version of my app without affecting production data at all.